surjeetkhurana/mattersim/README.md

 MatterSim is a deep learning atomistic model across elements, temperatures and pressures.

 ## Installation
-### Install from PyPI
-TODO: To be released to PyPI.

 ### Install from source code
 Requirements:
 - Python == 3.9